Clear-3d/torch-ngp-semantic/README.md

 python main_nerf.py /data/dmsr/bathroom/train/ --workspace /data/dmsr/bathroom/train_rebuild/test --path_sem /data/dmsr/bathroom/train/semantic/ --preload
 ```

-During training, you can check the current learning results of the scene in workspace.
+During training, you can check the current learning results of the scene in **workspace**.

 After finishing the previous step, if you have a graphical display, you can run below to see the result in the GUI: